 Best credit cards for big spring break spenders

 If your vision of spring break looks more like a posh ski resort or island villa and less like an episode of "Jersey Shore," load your wallet with the Chase Sapphire Preferred®.
-Spend $3,000 in your first three months with this card, and you'll earn enough Ultimate Rewards bonus points for $500 toward travel rewards.
-Meanwhile, your travel purchases earn double rewards points, and you can get direct access to a live expert without wading through a recording system.
+Spend $3,000 on purchases in your first three months from account opening with this card, and you'll earn enough Ultimate Rewards bonus points for $500 toward travel rewards when you redeem them through Chase Ultimate Rewards.
+Meanwhile, your travel purchases and dining at restaurants earn double rewards points, and you can get direct access to a live expert without wading through a recording system.

 Best rewards credit card for surprise flights